-Directors/Officers/Significant Shareholders Company Under the Bank's Revised Corporate Governance Manual, Directors must avoid conflicts or potential PNB Group conflicts of interest.
-A conflict of interest occurs when an individual's private or related interests interfere in any way, or are perceived to interfere, with the interests of the Bank as a whole.
+Directors/Officers/Significant Shareholders Company Under the Bank's Revised Corporate Governance Manual, Directors must avoid conflicts or potential conflicts of interest.
+A conflict of interest occurs when an individual's private or related interests PNB Group interfere in any way, or are perceived to interfere, with the interests of the Bank as a whole.
 A conflict situation can arise when a Director takes actions or has interests that may make it difficult for him to preserve his objectivity and carry out his tasks effectively.
 Conflicts of interests also arise when a Director, or a member of his family, receives improper personal benefits as a result of his position in the Bank.
 Any query about a Director's actual or potential conflict of interest with the Bank should be brought promptly to the attention of the Board Oversight RPT Committee and Corporate Governance/Nomination/Remuneration Committee, which will evaluate the situation and determine an appropriate course of action, including whether consideration or action by the Board is necessary.
 Directors involved in any conflict or potential conflict shall disassociate from participating in any decision related thereto.
 Members of the board, stockholders and management shall disclose to the board whether they directly, indirectly or on behalf of third parties, have a financial interest in any transaction or matter affecting the bank.
 Directors and officers with personal interest in the transaction shall abstain from the discussion, approval and management of such transaction or matter affecting the bank.
 All Bank employees (officers and staff) have a duty to ensure that no personal transaction will be in conflict with their corporate and customer responsibilities.
 Accordingly, PNB employees shall not buy or sell a security on the basis of knowledge: (1) of a probable change in investment attitude and consequent action by the Bank with respect to that security; (2) that the Bank is effecting or proposes to effect transactions in the security or other transactions which may affect the price of the security to a material degree; or (3) that the Bank is contemplating a transaction of any kind that would have a material effect on a particular company or security.
-If actual or potential conflict of interest may arise on the part of the employee, he is obligated to disclose in writing to the Bank his participation, whether direct or indirect, in any endeavor which may constitute an actual or potential conflict of interest with that of the Bank and its subsidiaries or affiliates.